The Trademarks Law Review: India

 Disputes relating to print and television advertising, including comparative advertising, are undertaken by the Advertising Standards Council of India (ASCI), which is an industries body with representation from the industry.
 The ASCI Code is recognised and enforceable under the Cable Television Networks Rules 1994, which stipulate that 'No advertisement which violates the Code for self-regulation in advertising, as adopted by the Advertising Standards Council of India (ASCI), Mumbai for public exhibition in India, from time to time shall be carried in the cable service'.

 Remedies against the manufacture and sale of misbranded drugs and cosmetics can be undertaken through the drug inspectors.
 Such products are licensed under the office of the Drug Controller, all under the provisions of the Drugs and Cosmetics Act 1940.

 Registered trade and service marks protected by the Trade Marks Act 1999, registered GIs, unregistered and well-known trademarks protected by common law, can all be protected through the filing of civil suits.
 Trademark violations also attract criminal liabilities (see Section V.i).

-The Trade Marks Register itself can be rectified by filing proceedings either with the Registrar of Trade Marks or the IPAB.
+The Trade Marks Register itself can be rectified by filing proceedings with either the Registrar of Trade Marks or the IPAB.

 Company names can be enforced either through filing substantive suits in civil courts or through the mechanism provided in the Companies Act 2013, empowering the ROC to rectify names of objectionable companies.

-India has been at the forefront of protection of internationally well-known trademarks, even if the trademarks are not used in India.
+India has been at the forefront of protection of internationally well known trademarks, even if the trademarks are not used in India.
 The Trade Marks Act stipulates the following criteria for determining whether a trademark is well-known in India:

-- the knowledge or recognition in the relevant section of the public including knowledge in India obtained as a result of promotion;
+- the knowledge or recognition in the relevant section of the public, including knowledge in India obtained as a result of promotion;

 - the duration, extent and geographical area of any use;